Dudley Taft: Dudley Taft Band

 In February 2015, Taft went to Nashville to record keyboard overdubs on the upcoming album "Skin and Bones" with legendary keyboardist Reese Wynans of Stevie Ray Vaughan fame.
 The band toured Europe again in April and March 2015, and released the fourth studio album "Skin and Bones" on October 16, 2015 on the American Blues Artist Group label.
 The song "Skin and Bones" charted #1 on the Hit Tracks Top 100 in Europe, and #2 on the Roots Music Report's Blues Rock Radio chart.
 Four HD video were shot for the album; "Skin and Bones", "Leland Mississippi Blues", "Lonesome Memphis Blues" and "One of These Days" by Alex Hoelscher.
 The first two videos were released at the end of 2015, and the second two in the first two months of 2016.
 Taft's music can be heard on Pandora, Spotify, Apple Music, and other streaming services, as well as Sirus/XM's Bluesville channel 70.

 The album, "Live in Europe" was released in May 2016 with 13 tracks that were recorded during the 2014 and 2015 European tours in Vriezenveen, Netherlands and Kielce, Poland.
 Eight cover songs and five originals populate the cd, with "Broken Down" reaching the #1 spot on the Hit Tracks Top 100 chart in Europe.

 Taft's fifth studio album, "Summer Rain" released on September 15, 2017 has the same lineup as "Skin and Bones" with the addition of Kasey Williams on Bass guitar.
 The album consists of eleven songs penned solely by Taft.

 In the fall of 2017 Taft was nominated "Best Guitarist" by the European Blues Awards.
 In 2018, Taft and the band played a six-week tour of Europe, which included The Netherlands, Germany, Austria, Belgium, and France, playing clubs and festivals.

 Taft toured Europe in September 2019 supporting the album "Simple Life."
 Darby Todd played drums on this tour, and Kasey Williams played bass.

-Taft is scheduled to tour the EU in October 2022 to support the album "Cosmic Radio" which was released during the pandemic in September 2020.
+Taft returned to the EU in October and November 2022 to support the album "Cosmic Radio" which was released during the pandemic in September 2020.
+Nick Owsianka played the drums and Kasey Williams returned on bass.